eLearning Strategy: The Ultimate Way To Engage Your Learners

 Step 2: Present relevant content

 Once you’ve established the profile of your learners, define the content of the course considering their interests and needs.
 Make eLearning courses crisp with relevant content.
 Remove any unnecessary content so that the learners can remember only the important features.
-It’s fundamental to place the course content in a context where it makes sense for the learner.
 At the end of the training, students should have acquired new knowledge or skills that they can apply in their daily work.

 Step 3: Integrate review and practice activities

 Follow the progress and performance of students during their training through review activities.
-Take advantage of the dynamic and interactive eLearning environment by including games, simulations and quizzes or knowledge checks.
-Remember, if you want engaged eLearners, they must see the value in what is available and what is asked of them—and they must spot that importance quickly.
+To make it even more engaging, include games, simulations and knowledge checks.
+Remember, if you want engaged eLearners, they must see the value of your assessments and they must spot that importance quickly.

 Step 4: Include case studies, scenarios and examples

-Vivid cases must be made throughout the course.
-Provide examples, illustrations, case studies and common situations (both positive and negative) that support the development of the information.
-Make sure the student fully identifies with the characters, settings and themes addressed in each case or situation.
+Real-life cases must be included throughout the course.
+Provide examples, illustrations and success stories (and also negative ones) that support your content.
 Using testimonials or showing a problem that reminds participants about why they should care is a great way to start.
-For deeper learning, have participants involved in Real-Life Scenarios where they can observe a situation they might face back on the job.
+For deeper learning, have learners involved in Real-Life Scenarios.
 Afterwards, ask students to use their new skills to solve the problem.

 Step 5: Simplify the course navigation